How to Learn and Master New Teamfight Tactics Team Comps

 Adjust your item choices

-If the enemy has a lot of CC or Zephyr, you may want to prioritize getting Quicksilver.
+If the enemy has a lot of CC or Enforcer, you may want to prioritize getting Quicksilver.
 Carries will often have ideal items, but make sure to also itemize against what you are playing against.

 Understand interchangeable units